Zevegiin Oidov: Olympic results

-According to Zevegiin Oidov, he twice pinned Gene Davis of USA his back to the mat, but the referee completely ignored the fall and didn't count it.
+According to Zevegiin Oidov, hе pinned Gene Davis of USA his back to the mat three times, but the referee completely ignored the fall and didn't count it.
 This is confirmed by the video recording.
 At this tournament, Oidov had more matches than all other wrestlers in the men's freestyle 62 kg.
 He placing second according to special criteria for determining the winner - Oidov and Yang Jung-Mo of KOR scored the same number of penalty points (4 points), so the Olympic gold medal was awarded based on the result of the previous match with Gene Davis of USA: Oidov lost the match on points (penalty points - 3), at the same time Yang Jung-Mo won the match by fall (penalty points - 0):